jonmad/SentimentStar/README.md

 The Node-RED flow is attached.
 View the raw content and import it into Node-RED from the clipboard.
 - this requries a Twitter account with a developer account (http://developer.twitter.com) to obtain the desired credentials for the Twitter input node.
 This uses https://flows.nodered.org/node/node-red-node-twitter
 - the Kafka producer/consumer nodes require the hostname of the Kafka cluster.
 This uses https://flows.nodered.org/node/node-red-contrib-kafka-client
 - there is also a hook to set the 'power' as 'on' or 'off', via MQTT.
-I have done this by responding to 'Alexa, turn star on/off' commands over MQTT - via Alexa Home Skill Bridge (https://alexa-node-red.bm.hardill.me.uk) and Node-RED running on the IBM Watson IoT Platform - as I happen to have an instance running there, with the ALexa Home Bridge already set up.
+I have done this by responding to 'Alexa, turn star on/off' commands over MQTT - via Alexa Home Skill Bridge (https://alexa-node-red.bm.hardill.me.uk) and Node-RED running on the IBM Watson IoT Platform - as I happen to have an instance running there, with the Alexa Home Bridge already set up.
 - this produces data to a kafka topic called 'nodered, which gets created automatically.
 There is also a 'helloworld' test in the flow to confirm Kafka connectivity.

 The Python source code is already attached.
 This has two threads, sharing global variables (probably a lazy way to do it).